 Nicolee Jikyo McMahon, Roshi, received Dharma Transmission from Taizan Maezumi Roshi in 1995.
 She is a co-founder of Three Treasures Zen Community.
 She is semi-retired but still continues to lead and co-lead retreats throughout the year.
 She is trained in the usage of Genpo Roshi's Big Mind Process.
 She originated the Practice of Immediacy in the Arts® (PIA) an innovative means to access our natural, creative abilities in the arts, music, writing, poetry, movement.
 PIA does this by opening our present moment-by-moment experience and energizes creative flow.
 She is married, and has two grown children, a stepson, and four grandchildren.
 She also works part-time as a Marriage and Family Counselor.

-Nicolee Roshi has 6 successors: Robert Joshin Althouse Roshi, Bill Yoshin Jordan Roshi, John Jiyu Gage Roshi, Joan Hogetsu Hoeberichts Roshi, Annie Purna Pirruccello Sensei, and Marzena Ryonen Rey Sensei.
+Nicolee Roshi has 7 successors: Robert Joshin Althouse Roshi, Bill Yoshin Jordan Roshi, John Jiyu Gage Roshi, Joan Hogetsu Hoeberichts Roshi, Annie Purna Pirruccello Sensei, Marzena Ryonen Rey Sensei, and Steve Aishi Sarian Sensei.

 Annie Purna Pirruccello Sensei